elabftw/elabftw/README.md

 # Installation

 **eLabFTW** can easily be installed on any GNU/Linux server.
 It requires 512 Mo of RAM (1 Go recommended) and 300 Mo of disk space minimum.
 It is installed with Docker, so you will also need to have [Docker](https://www.docker.com/) installed.
-Because it runs in a Docker container, you don't need to care about versions or extensions, it comes with everything that it needs.
+Because it runs in a Docker container, you don't have to install php, a webserver or mysql on your server, you also don't need to worry about which version will work or which extension you need.
+Everything is provided by the container.

 The documentation explains everything: